Kite and windsurfing

 Although operators of kite and wind surfing equipment are not required to hold a Recreational Skippers Ticket (RST), they are still considered to be the responsible skipper.

-A sailboard, kite surfboard or any other similar recreational equipment used by a person in the course of sailboarding is taken to be a vessel.
+A sailboard, kite surfboard or any other similar recreational equipment used by a person in the course of sailboarding or kiteboarding is taken to be a vessel.

 As with all skippers, they are deemed by law to be responsible for the safety of their vessel and this includes obeying the collision regulations that apply to all vessels.